 Conflict is inevitable; we will never be able to erase it.
 We can, however, through cooperative intercultural communication, reduce and manage conflict.
 Often, conflict stems from our inability to see another person's point of view, particularly if that person is from a different culture.
-We develop blatant negative generalizations about the person, which are often incorrect and lead to mistrust.
-Table 1.2 summarizes some of the most common stereotypes of different racial and ethnic groups in the United States that have been documented by researchers.13 Such feelings lead to defensive behavior, which fosters conflict.
-If we can learn to think and act cooperatively by engaging in assertive (not aggressive) and responsive intercultural communication, we can effectively manage and reduce conflict with others.
+We develop blatant negative generalizations and stereotypes about the person, which are often incorrect and lead to mistrust.
+Such feelings lead to defensive behavior, which fosters conflict.
+Jack Gibb is well known for his classic work on defensive and supportive communication.
+Gibb points out that messages that carry judgements of right or wrong, attempt to control others, are not open to different ideas, demonstrate a lack of interest, suggest that one is superior to another, and assert one's certainty, lead to defensive competitive and even destructive conflict.
+Gibb maintains that communicating messages that are descriptive rather than judgmental, focus on the issue not the person, demonstrate empathy and equality, and are provisional and flexible, lead to supportive behaviors and reduced conflict.
+If we can learn to think and act cooperatively with others who may not be similar to us by engaging in supportive rather than defensive communication, we can effectively manage and reduce conflict with others.12